PubMatic/OpenWrap/README.md

 *   No coding required to get and push bids to GPT (not even setting targeting)
 *   Works with standard as well as advanced GPT implementations.

-In short what publisher has to do is push the wrapper script and partner configuration on page and you are all done REALLY!! .
+In short what publisher has to do is push the wrapper script and partner configuration on page and you are all done REALLY!!.
 The script takes care of detecting what ad-units, divs and sizes are on page, fire up calls to desired partners and attach bids to DFP calls as key-values.

 # Design and Execution Flow